DevMo-13/Project-4---OOP-Game-Show-App/README.md

 ---

-CSS changes made for Exceeds Expectations:
+HTML / CSS changes made for Exceeds Expectations:
+- updated img size of hearts
 - changed overlay background color when game is won
 - changed overlay background color when game is lost
 - changed background color of the phrase buttons when they are still hidden